Syrian Army Takes a Huge Chunk of Greater Idlib From Rebels, Avenges the Mass Murder of Its Soldiers

 First they stayed, but in mid-January when the second pincer of the operation was unleashed from the north the rebels took to flight and a large part of their front simply collapsed.
 Next the Syrian army took the Abu Duhur airbase, and then after some hard fighting in late January also the Abu Duhur town which was the ultimate goal of the offensive.

-Abu Duhur airbase has a huge moral significance for the Syrian army as it was the setting of past heroism and atrocity.
+The Abu Duhur airbase has a huge moral significance for the Syrian army as it was the setting of past heroism and atrocity.
 For three years between September 2012 and September 2015 some 250 Syrian soldiers were encircled in the base and under siege by the Islamist rebels.
 When the rebels finally overran the base they captured 56 surviving defenders (some managed to sneak out and reach government lines) and promptly murdered them.

 Later that month the Russian intervention in Syria began and now the Syrian army has bitten off a huge chunk of greater Idlib and is back in Abu Duhur.